 Action steps give you a plan for achieving your goal.
 With a weight loss health resolution, for example, your action steps may include reducing your calorie intake by eliminating sugary sodas.
 Other action plans may be to park farther from work so you can add 30 minutes of walking each day.
 When you build actions like this into your resolutions, you have a clear roadmap to follow to your ultimate goal.

 Setting the bar too high can be risky.
-If you’ve never run a race, don’t aim to compete in a 26-mile marathon within two months.
+If you’ve never run a race, don’t aim to complete a 26-mile marathon within two months.
 That’s more likely to make you feel frustrated and discouraged.
 Instead, set more realistic and achievable goals that make you feel good and encourage you to stay on track.

 Make It Time-Bound